Forms in the Primary Hierarchy

 7 Trust

-To assume a new unknown relationship will serve you without any guarantee or certainty of no harm.
-Release trust Extend trust
+To open up your self to a new unknown relationship without any guarantee of benefit or protection from harm.
+Develop trust Extend trust

 6 Learn